 What were your favorite picture books as a child?

 I loved The Story of Ferdinand by Munro Leaf about a bull who doesn't want to fight and all of the Ezra Jack Keats books.
-I also loved A Wrinkle in Time.
+I also liked A Wrinkle in Time.
 And I read poetry, whatever I happened to come across.

 Why HAT in HATBOOKS, your website and blog name?